rkuma183/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

 Boot up with the installer Disc.

-## Launch
+## Start-up items

-MacOS provices its <tt>launchctl</tt> utility to let you interact with the OS X init script system deamon launchd which controls the services that start up on boot.
+MacOS provices its <tt>launchctl</tt> utility for interaction with the OS X init script system deamon launchd which controls the services that start up on boot.

 1. List what launch scripts are currently loaded:

    <pre><strong>launchctl list | wc -l</strong></pre>

    375 shows up.
-Remove the "| wc -l" to see the list.
+Remove the "\| wc -l" to see the list.

    Launchd scripts are stored in several folders: